soo-jeongkim/EMBLConferenceICS/README.md

 A Go-based web scraper that automatically converts EMBL conference program schedules into iCalendar (.ics) files for easy import into your calendar application.

-## ⚠️ Disclaimer

-This tool is designed specifically for EMBL conference program webpages.
-It may not work with other conference websites due to different HTML structures.
-This is not an official EMBL tool.

-## 🎯 Features
+**Features:**
 - **Web Scraping**: Automatically extracts conference schedules from EMBL conference program pages
 - **iCalendar Generation**: Creates standard .ics files compatible with all major calendar applications
 - **Event Details**: Captures event titles, descriptions, dates, and times
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Easy to Use**: Simple command-line interface with minimal setup

+## Disclaimer

+This tool is designed specifically for EMBL conference program webpages.
+It may not work with other conference websites due to different HTML structures.
+This is not an official EMBL tool.

-## 📋 Requirements
+## Requirements

 - **Go 1.21.3** or higher
 - Internet connection to access EMBL conference pages

-## 🚀 Installation
+## Installation

 ### Prerequisites
 1. Install Go from [golang.org](https://golang.org/dl/)